-\Transportation data for students in Foster Care is also provided.
+Transportation data for students in Foster Care is also provided.
 Please see section 21-993 B7 for reporting.

-7. The total number of students in foster care that applied to the department for transportation;

-- In addition to students who applied for transportation because of foster care placement, also reported were students known to be in foster care who received busing or a MetroCard, but did not apply in order to provide a full picture of students in foster care who received service. - Students in foster care were identified by a monthly data feed from ACS.
-Source is matched to identify NYC ID number based on name and data of birth. - Students were identified as having applied for a foster care exception if they had an active record in the exceptions data for the respective school year. - 8.
+- 7. The total number of students in foster care that applied to the department for transportation; - In addition to students who applied for transportation because of foster care placement, also reported were students known to be in foster care who received busing or a MetroCard, but did not apply in order to provide a more complete report of students in foster care who received service. - Students in foster care were identified by a monthly data feed from ACS to the DOE; source data is subject to error. - Students were identified as having applied for a foster care exception if they had a foster care exception request for the respective school year during the reporting period. - 8.
 The total number of preschool vendors providing transportation services, disaggregated by the number of students transported by each vendor and further disaggregated by the type of program attended by such students if known to the department, including but not limited to prekindergarten programs and early intervention programs; - 9.
-The total number of transportation sites to or from which pre-kindergarten and early intervention students are transported, disaggregated by type, borough, and sites outside of the city school district of the city of New York; and - 10.
-The total number of prekindergarten and early intervention students receiving school bus transportation services, disaggregated by type of student, which shall include but not be limited to, students who are transported to prekindergarten programs and students who are transported to early intervention programs if known by the department, students in temporary housing, disaggregated by students living in shelter and students living in any other location if available, students in foster care, grade level, public school students, and nonpublic school students; and - 11.
-A list of the categories of students who are eligible for school bus transportation services and a list of the categories of students who are eligible for public transportation passes. - Published OPT eligibility guidelines were provided
+The total number of transportation sites to or from which pre-kindergarten and early intervention students are transported, disaggregated by type, borough, and sites outside of the city school district of the city of New York; and - Home transportation sites are those with a unique location identified by a street address.
+That address may be a bus stop for multiple students. - A school address is a unique location identified by a street address.
+That address may have multiple schools and may be serviced by more than one bus route.
+Schools within the same building can have different street addresses and would therefore be counted as more than one transportation site.